theZFJ/theZFJ.github.io/content/about.md

 ---
 title: "About"
-description: "The Zombie Fridge Journal is a student-run newspaper reporting on general affairs and based in the New York City metropolitan area."
+description: "The Zombie Fridge Journal is a student-run nonprofit and nonprofitable newspaper reporting on general affairs and based in the New York City metropolitan area."
 date: ""
 thumbnail: ""
 type: info
 ---

-The Zombie Fridge Journal is a student-run newspaper reporting on general affairs and based in the New York City metropolitan area.
+*The Zombie Fridge Journal* is a student-run nonprofit and nonprofitable newspaper reporting on general affairs and based in the New York City metropolitan area.

 Its personnel choose to run it for fun.
 It hasn't crashed and burned yet, so that's a good sign.